1

 How much do human services manager jobs pay per year?

-As of Jul 6, 2026, the average yearly pay for human services manager in the United States is $101,109.00, according to ZipRecruiter salary data.
+As of Aug 16, 2026, the average yearly pay for human services manager in the United States is $101,109.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $78,500.00 and $118,500.00 per year, depending on experience, location, and employer.

-What is a human service manager?
+What is a human services manager?

-What are the key skills and qualifications needed to thrive as a Human Services Manager, and why are they important?
+What are the key skills and qualifications needed to thrive as a human services manager, and why are they important?

 To thrive as a Human Services Manager, you need expertise in social services, program management, and a relevant degree such as social work, public administration, or a related field.
 Familiarity with case management software, data reporting systems, and often state licensure or certification is typically required.
 Strong leadership, conflict resolution, and interpersonal communication skills help build effective teams and support clients.
 These competencies are crucial for ensuring efficient service delivery, compliance, and positive outcomes for both clients and staff.